 What Is a Kanban Board?

 The Japanese term Kanban roughly translates into “card you can see” or “visual board,” and as such, Kanban methodology places a high value on the simplicity and visual nature of project management boards to optimize workflow and delivery.
-The human brain processes visual information much more quickly and with greater accuracy than it does with text, so it makes sense that a streamlined visual representation of workflow is going to have more impact on your team’s productivity than a simple “to-do” list.
+The human brain processes visual information much more quickly and with greater accuracy than it does with text, so it makes sense that a streamlined visual representation of workflow will be more effective than even the simplest to-do list.

-The Kanban board becomes the physical representation, or heart, of the Kanban process.
-A basic Kanban board uses just three columns, or lanes—To Do, Doing, and Done (your team may elect to add more columns if needed).
 Team members move a physical Kanban card representing one task or work unit horizontally across the board from left to right to reflect the status of that task.
-Cards are usually color coded to indicate priority, assignees, or any other information relative to the project.
-Cards used in Kanban boards must be easily movable; post-it notes or index cards on a bulletin board are ideal for teams using physical boards.
+Cards are usually color-coded to indicate priority, assignees, or any other information relevant to the project.
+Kanban cards must be easily movable; Post-it notes on a whiteboard or index cards on a bulletin board are ideal for teams using physical boards.
 If your team has members in multiple locations, digital boards are easier to update and share among the group.

-When creating a Kanban board, the customer or product owner assembles and prioritizes a backlog of work items to be accomplished—this can be user stories, features, bug fixes, or any measurable unit that can be tracked through the Kanban cycle (the amount of time it takes for a single item to be completed).
+When creating a Kanban board, the customer or product owner assembles and prioritizes a backlog of work items to be accomplished.
+This can be user stories, features, bug fixes, or any measurable unit that can be tracked through the Kanban cycle — the amount of time it takes for a single item to be completed.

-Backlog items are posted in the To-Do column on your Kanban board.
-Team members pull from the backlog at any time to begin work, at which point, the task enters the Work in Progress (Doing) state.
-No tasks are assigned—team members pull tasks from To-Do column on an as-needed basis.
-Unlike Scrum, the product owner has the flexibility to reprioritize the backlog at any time without affecting work already in progress.
+You’ll post backlog items in the To Do column on your Kanban board.
+Team members pull from the backlog at any time to begin work, at which point the task enters the WIP (Doing) state.
+Unlike in the Scrum method, which is focused around accomplishing a defined amount of work in a sprint over a set time period, the product owner in Kanban has the flexibility to reprioritize the backlog at any time without affecting work already underway.

-The Doing column drives the Kanban Process.
-The only constraints in Kanban are Work-in-Progress (WIP) limits placed on the number of tasks that exist in this column at any one time.
+The Doing column drives the Kanban process.
+The only constraints in Kanban are WIP limits placed on the number of tasks in this column at any one time.
 WIP limits mandate that the team can’t enter any new work into this column until they complete the current assignment.
-Set by the team, should be realistic and not result in work overload for one or more team members.
-The number of tasks in the Doing column cannot exceed the established WIP limits; no new work can be entered into this column until the team completes the current work.
-This ensures that team members are always working on the highest-priority projects and do not deviate to other tasks.
+Set by the team, WIP limits should be realistic and not result in work overload for any team member.
+This ensures that the team is always addressing the highest-priority projects and does not deviate to other tasks.

-Because workflow is continuous in Kanban with no fixed-time iterations, the team never clears and resets a Kanban board never gets cleared and reset (unlike Scrum boards); new stories are constantly added with a designated priority and pulled into the Doing column once a previous task is completed.
+Because workflow is continuous in Kanban with no fixed-time iterations, the team never clears and resets a Kanban board (unlike a Scrum board).
+Instead, they constantly add new stories or tasks, with a designated priority, which are then pulled into the Doing column after a previous task is completed.

-In summary, your Kanban board should help you:
+In summary, your Kanban board should help you do the following: